Ph.D. Materials Science and Engineering, Tel Aviv University, 2016

 B.Sc.
 Mechanical Engineering, Tel Aviv University, 2010

-Ines recently joined the Elimelech research group as a postdoctoral research associate in the Department of Chemical and Environmental Engineering at Yale University.
-Her research focuses on the development of innovative graphene-based sensors for on-line monitoring of emerging water contaminants and their integration in an environmental sensor network.
+Ines joined the Elimelech research group as a postdoctoral research associate in the Department of Chemical and Environmental Engineering at Yale University on Fall 2016.
+Her research focuses on nanotechnology-enabled environmental applications and processes.

 pdfs and supporting information for group publications available on the main publications page.